No more struggling to match the rice type to the function!

 Slow Cook, Soup, Yoghurt

-Sakura is unique in the rice cookers we sell in that it also has other useful features like a fully programmable slow cook setting (the NS-YSQ10/18 does have a slow cook, but it is very limited – you cannot set the time of the cooking cycle or use keep warm), soup setting for brilliant soups, crust (or Persian Tahdig) setting and yoghurt setting for making your own yoghurt from scratch.
+Bamboo and Sakura are unique in the rice cookers we sell in that they also has other useful features like a fully programmable slow cook setting (the NS-YSQ10/18 does have a slow cook, but it is very limited – you cannot set the time of the cooking cycle or use keep warm) and crust (or Persian Tahdig) setting.
+Sakura also has a soup setting for brilliant soups and yoghurt setting for making your own yoghurt from scratch.

 Are you surprised by the number of things that can be cooked in a rice cooker?
 What are you waiting for – browse our recipes and if you have any ideas for cooking unique things in a rice cooker, let us know!